 With newsletters, you also have the option to link out to supplementary information.
 This could take the form of a PDF document or web page, giving parents instant access to all the information they need – without cluttering your communications.

-School newsletters can shine a light on all the great things that are happening at your school, helping to bridge the parent-school communication gap.
+School newsletters can shine a light on all the great things that are happening at your school, helping to bridge the parent-school communication gap and improve your parental engagement.

 User-friendly digital format